Wind-WindKids/winding/samples/sophieandwind/sun.md

 keep it warm together— and purr, and— remember being more than a cat.”

 “Yeah.
-It's nice we can purr together, but I wish they served ice cream.
-That would be nice too,” Wind added.
+It's nice, but I wish they gave ice cream.
+That'd be nice too,” Wind added.

 “Come on, new place— pistachio.”